Enjoyed the turbo sessions, looking forward to the evening sessions in April.— Adam H.

-British Cycling membership or racing licence is NOT required
+British Cycling membership or racing license is NOT required

 An ideal opportunity for riders who are planning to compete in Road or Circuit races, or Team Time Trials.

-Sprinting, Echelon, Fast Group Riding, Team Time Trialling and Cornering
+Sprinting, Echelon, Fast Group Riding, Team Time Trialing and Cornering

 Short talks on race related subjects